SaqibSyed-prog/EcommerceProject/README.md

 Horizon is a web application that simulates a real shopping website like amazon.

-Using PHP in MVC format, the website is able to:
+Using PHP in MVC format, HTML and Bootstrap CSS, the website is able to:

 - Register/Login/Logout